 First Steps (C4)

-Those new to Bethel will discover what it means to have a commitment to Christ, an understanding of Bethel's beliefs an structure, and receive an invitation to membership into the body of Bethel Baptist Church.
+Those new to Bethel will discover what it means to have a commitment to Christ, an understanding of Bethel's beliefs and structure, and receive an invitation to membership into the body of Bethel Baptist Church.
 This 6-week class meets twice a year.
 Please contact the church office for the next available class.

 Homeward (youth room)

-(This class is currently on a holiday break) When our priorities are homeward, strong families will emerge.
+When our priorities are homeward, strong families will emerge.
 Strong families yield strong communities & strong churches.
 Our purpose is to equip families with kids in the home to be a reflection of God’s family and a good example for the world to see through periodic family focused classes.
 We strive to have engaging environments to encourage spiritual growth, healthy marriages, and connected relationships.
 This class is paused for the summer but starting fall 2019 we'll have a class called "Infusing Faith in Your Family".
 These 6-weeks will focus on various aspects of faith integration such as dinner discussions, family devotions, faith-based media, and more.
 The emphasis will be on younger families, but all are welcome to join us up in the youth room